The Bible and humor: Genesis

 Macy, Walker, M. D. Shutter, and other scholars contend that the Book of Genesis has several stories that offer humor through absurdity, trickery, surprises and reversals.
 Macy says that in speaking of humor in the Bible, he usually begins with asking how it might feel to personally get the message Abraham and Sarah received, putting them into the absurd situation of a ninety year old having a baby.
 He argues that the Biblical author shows that the situation is replete with humor: "Abraham laughs, Sarah laughs, everybody else laughs, and they name the baby 'laughter' or He-laughs [Isaac Yitzack]."

 Humor in Genesis, Macy says, includes "Both Abraham and Isaac trying to pass off their wives as their sisters, [however] translations of Genesis 26:8 range from [Isaac and his 'sister'] "laughing together" to "caressing" or "fondling" to "making love" giving evidence of Isaac's 'savvy' in pulling off the lie.
 Jacob and Laban make deals with each other that make a reader cringe.
 In Genesis 18, the topic is serious but bargaining with God looks a lot like buying a used car."

 Walker says Genesis contains several "odd couples" that contrast and complement each other like 'Laurel and Hardy': Jacob and Esau, Abraham and Sarah, Abraham and Lot, Jacob and Laban, and others.
 He adds, "Bible characters learn a lot about their own 'dark sides' by those contrasts."
 The pattern of reversal of fundamental motifs such as primogeniture are evidence of humor according to Walker.
 He references 12 incidents in Genesis of younger sons getting the better of their elder brothers.

 Greenspoon offers Genesis 4 as an example of Biblical humor using ironic wordplay with names.
-After murdering his brother and attempting to shift the blame, Cain is condemned to wander ceaselessly, but after complaining God agrees to let him settle in the land of Nod.
+After murdering his brother and attempting to shift the blame, Cain is condemned to wander ceaselessly, but when he complains, God agrees to let him settle in the land of Nod.
 Greenspoon says, "The root of the Hebrew verb 'to wander' is n-w-d and "the proper name 'Nod' derives from the same root as the verb 'to wander'...
 What sort of settling is Cain likely to experience in a land whose very name connotes (constant) wandering?"